 Example 5: An Intervention Specialist has fewer than 6 students in the same class.
 The teacher does not do an SLO.
 Their evaluation is based completely on performance.
 The threshold of 6 students in the same class applies to the total class enrollment, regardless of grade level.
-For example a classroom serving 3 students in 2nd grade and 5 students in third grade, for a total of 8 students, will be required to do an SLO.
+For example a classroom serving 3 students in 2nd grade and 5 students in 3rd grade, for a total of 8 students, will be required to do a SLO.

-Level SLO (if two are used, they are equally weighted) SLO Assessment Value Added Pre-K ELA & Math Common Assessment K ELA & Math DSA & Math Expressions Due to the transition of new assessments, teachers and 1-3 ELA F&P or TRC (each building chooses 1 tool and uses it for both the fall and spring administration) principals will not use value added ratings from state tests until 2016-17 school year as part of their evaluations or when making decisions regarding 1-3 Math Math Expressions dismissal, retention, or tenure.
-4.0 ELA, Math, Science MAP Value added ratings will continue to be generated for state tests even though they will not be used this year.
-These scores will follow teachers after safe harbor is over.
-4-8 V 0 Not Mentioned Common Assessments K-8 above Common Assessments Value added impacts grades 4-8 ELA and Math, English 1, Algebra I, and Physical Science.
-9-12 All Common Assessments Although Value Added Scores will not be used in Career Tech CTE Specific Program evaluation this year, the composite scores from 2014- 2016 will be used in 2017-18.
-3-12 (AASCD) Alternate Assessments Based on grade level Based upon Learning Progression
+Level SLO (if two are used, they are equally weighted) SLO Assessment Value Added Pre-K ELA & Math Common Assessment K-2 ELA & Math SuperKids & Math Expressions Due to the transition of new assessments, teachers and 3-5 ELA & Math Ready Gen & Math Expressions principals will not use value added ratings from state 6-8 ELA Literature by Pearson tests until 2017-18 school year as part of their evaluations or when making decisions regarding 6-8 Math Big Ideas dismissal, retention, or tenure.
+6-8 Science MAP dishinssur, recention, or tenure.
+K-8 Not Mentioned above Common Assessments Value added ratings will continue to be generated for 9-12 All Common Assessments based on district adopted curricular materials state tests even though they will not be used this year.
+These scores will follow teachers after safe harbor is Career Tech CTE State based WebXams over.
+3-12 (AASCD) Alternate Assessments Based on grade level Based upon Learning Progression Value added impacts grades 4-8 ELA and Math, Grade 5 and 8 Science, Grade 6 Social Studies, English I & II, Algebra I and Geometry, and Biology, American History and American Government.
+Although Value Added Scores will not be used in evaluation this year, the composite scores from 2014-2016 will be used in 2017-18.